sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

 The `RenderPassColorAttachmentDescriptor` has the `attachment` field which informs `wgpu` what texture to save the colors to.
 In this case we specify `frame.view` that we created using `swap_chain.get_current_frame()`.
 This means that any colors we draw to this attachment will get drawn to the screen.

-This is the texture that will receive the resolved output.
+The `resolve_target` is the texture that will receive the resolved output.
 This will be the same as `attachment` unless multisampling is enabled.
 We don't need to specify this, so we leave it as `None`.

 The `ops` field takes a `wpgu::Operations` object.
 This tells wgpu what to do with the colors on the screen (specified by `frame.view`).
 The `load` field tells wgpu how to handle colors stored from the previous frame.
 Currently we are clearing the screen with a bluish color.